CSIS Graduate Student Prize in Applied Military History

-The Society for Military History and the Center for Strategic and International Studies are pleased to offer the Graduate Student Prize in Applied Military History.
-The prize is awarded to the author of the best essay of 5,000 to 8,000 words that uses military history to inform current international security problems.
-The prize is awarded at the Society’s awards luncheon.
-The awardee receives $1,000 and is reimbursed for up to $1,000 in travel expenses to attend the Annual Meeting.
-In addition, the awardee receives a paid trip to Washington, DC to deliver the essay’s findings to members of the national security policy community.
-Winning essays are considered for publication in the Journal of Military History.
+The Society for Military History and the CSIS Project on Military and Diplomatic History are pleased to announce the CSIS Graduate Student Prize in Applied Military History.
+The prize will be awarded to the author of the best essay of 5,000 to 8,000 words that uses military history to inform current international security problems.

 "Suppressing the 'Homosexual Menace': Harvey Milk, Vernon 'Copy' Berg, and the Navy's Lavender Scare."